tigoe/DMX-Examples/docs/dmx-intro.md

 ## What Do I Need If I want to Control DMX From My Computer?
-First you'll need either a USB-to-DMX adapter like the Enttec [DMX Pro](https://www.enttec.com/product/controls/dmx-usb-interfaces/dmx-usb-interface/) USB-to-DMX adapter or [DMXKing UltraDMX Micro](https://dmxking.com/usbdmx/ultradmxmicro) USB-to-DMX adapter.
+First you'll need a USB-to-DMX adapter like the Enttec [DMX Pro](https://www.enttec.com/product/controls/dmx-usb-interfaces/dmx-usb-interface/) USB-to-DMX adapter or [DMXKing UltraDMX Micro](https://dmxking.com/usbdmx/ultradmxmicro) USB-to-DMX adapter.

 You'll also need software that can communicate using your DMX interface.
 [QLC+](https://www.qlcplus.org/), the [TouchDesigner](https://derivative.ca/product) IDE, and [node.js](https://nodejs.org/en/) using the [node-dmx](https://github.com/node-dmx/dmx) library can all do this.

 ## How are DMX Devices Connected Together?

-Figure 12 shows a typical DMX universe.
+Figure 11 shows a typical DMX universe.
 The controller connects to the first fixture, which is assigned the starting address 1.
 Its parameters, for example red intensity, green intensity, blue intensity, etc, are controlled with channels 1, 2, 3, and so forth.
 The second fixture is connected the the output of the first, and is given the starting address 21.
 Its parameters are controlled by channels 21, 22, 23, etc. The pattern continues to the third, fourth, and fifth fixtures in the Figure 1, which have starting addresses 41, 61, and 81, respectively.

 Starting addresses for each fixture are chosen based on how many parameters the fixture needs.
 Figure 11 was based on a set of fixtures that had 12 control parameters.
 Spacing each address 20 away from the previous made it easy to remember.
 In a crowded universe, however, you might set the address of one fixture right after the highest channel of the previous fixture.